yukibonji/arachne/README.md

 # arachne
-Types for HTTP and related standards
+Types for HTTP and related RFCs.